Facebook Tracking Pixel

 The benefits of testing for website accessibility

-Investing in accessibility testing doesn’t just help businesses stay compliant, it also has a proven return on investment.
+Investing in accessibility testing best practices doesn’t just help businesses stay compliant, it also has a proven return on investment.
 A Forrester report found that for every dollar invested in accessibility improvements, businesses see a $100 return.
 This ROI comes from better user experiences, reduced redesign costs, and increased reach.

 Here are some of the main business cases for accessibility: